How To Overcome Trauma

 Bill 17:37

-Yeah, I think it’s some of the old parents can be unlearned, and new parents can be learned.
+I think some old parents can be unlearned, and new parents can be learned.
 And it’s a process.
-And I imagine that people can go through a number of years of learning what they need to know so that they can leave, deal with trauma, leave it in the past where it belongs, and then move on.
-But coming up with regards to leaving trauma in the past?
+I imagine that people can go through several years of understanding what they need to know so that they can leave, deal with Trauma, leave it in the past where it belongs, and then move on—but coming up with regards to going through Trauma in the past?
 How is it that people deal with it?
-Is it that they live it in the past?
-Or is it that I’ve dealt with it somehow, like what happens when people can move forward from the trauma?
+Is it that they lived it in the past?
+Or is it that I’ve dealt with it somehow, like what happens when people can move forward from the Trauma?

-Well, it’s, I don’t want to I don’t want to pick it your language here.
-But the way we the way we work things is really interesting play, there’s nothing wrong with what you’re saying
+Well, it’s, I don’t want to.
+I don’t want to pick your language here.
+But the way we work things is exciting to play; there’s nothing wrong with what you’re saying

 Bill 18:20